asoji/asoji/README.md

     ))

-    TODO("Add more to this readme, this is all I could come up with for now :p 🍋") }
+    TODO("Add more to this readme, this is all I could come up with for now :p") }
 ```